Skip to content

 Yes, and in fact, it is ideal.
 In most cases of secondary rhinoplasty, aesthetic and functional problems are interconnected.
 A nose with valve collapse both breathes poorly and has an unnatural appearance.
 By correcting the structure with grafts, I simultaneously improve both form and function.

-Yes, in the vast majority of cases.
-The reconstructed structure with autologous cartilage grafts is permanent.
-Cartilage is not absorbed when well vascularized and fixed.
-The nose will continue to age naturally with you, but the structural corrections are lasting.
+Revision rhinoplasty results are usually long-lasting when the nose is reconstructed with stable autologous cartilage grafts and proper fixation.
+Cartilage is not expected to be significantly absorbed when well vascularized and properly fixed with sutures.
+The nose continues to age naturally with you, but structural corrections are designed to be durable.

 Do I need to use rib cartilage?
 Can't I use another material?